How to Install NFS on Ubuntu

 Introduction

 Network File System (NFS) is a file system that allows local access to remote files from multiple locations within a network.
-For this access, NFS utilizes standard client/server architecture, supporting sharing between Linux machines, regardless of their distribution.
+For this access, NFS utilizes the standard client/server architecture, which supports sharing between Linux machines, regardless of their distribution.

 In this tutorial, you will learn how to install and configure the NFS server and clients on Ubuntu.